(Updated January 5th, 2021)

 Self-Parking at the Mohegan Sun

-In case you were unaware, the Mohegan Sun is made up of three different casinos all under one roof: Casino of the Sky, Casino of the Earth, and Casino of the Wind.
-The largest, by far, is the Casino of the Earth.
+In case you were unaware, the Mohegan Sun is made up of two different casinos under one roof: Casino of the Sky, and Casino of the Earth.
+(Casino of the Wind has closed).

 In addition to the four covered parking garages, there are thousands of more uncovered parking spaces available.
 Because of the massive size of the parking lot (and of the Mohegan Sun property in general), there are shuttles that will take you from the parking lot to the front of the casino.

 (The four dots mark the four different parking garages at the Mohegan Sun)

 The various parking garages have computerized digital printouts to let you know if spaces are available, and if so, on what level.
 Here’s a breakdown of the four garages: